carbon-language/carbon-lang/docs/design/generics/details.md

 ##### Canonical types and type checking

-TODO: For assignment to type check, argument has to have the same or a more restrictive type-type than the parameter.
-This means that the canonical type expression would have the right (most restrictive) type-type to use for all expressions equal to it, with the exception of [implicit constraints](#implicit-constraints).
+TODO: For assignment to type check, argument has to have the same or a more restrictive type-of-type than the parameter.
+This means that the canonical type expression would have the right (most restrictive) type-of-type to use for all expressions equal to it, with the exception of [implicit constraints](#implicit-constraints).